 However, all is not lost!
 What you can do in those circumstances is contact me to discuss your individual requirements and discuss whether I will sell the copyright to that image they wish to use in a commercial way.
 I work with you to come to a solution that helps you and yet still protects me 🙂

-I hope this simple has helped to gain some understanding the difference…
+I hope this simple explanation has helped to gain some understanding the difference…